 - Restlessness, feeling keyed up or on edge.

 - Sleep disturbance (difficulty falling or staying asleep, or restless, unsatisfying sleep).

 - The anxiety, worry, or physical symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

 - The disturbance is not attributable to the physiological effects of a substance (e.g., a drug of abuse, a medication) or another medical condition (e.g., hyperthyroidism).

 - The disturbance is not better explained by another medical disorder

-There are huge list of anxiety related disorders, which you can look at here, so I’m only covering the main one in this post.
+There is a huge list of anxiety-related disorders, which you can look at here, so I’m only covering the main one in this post.

 So there we go, my somewhat brief introduction to anxiety.
 There is so much more I could cover, but here we have a solid groundwork.
 If you are concerned about any of this, please go and see your doctor.
 I’m not an expert in disorders, just someone with a passion for mental health and a couple of psychology degrees.
 If you have any questions please ask and I’ll try to help.